 Nothing is more stressful than falling behind on your bills.
 If you find yourself needing more money just to pay your bills every month, it’s time to take a hard look at your finances.
 But no matter how hard things get, don’t give up!
-In this article, I’m going to give you some tips on what to do when you need help paying bills.
+Find out what to do when you need help paying bills.

 What To Do When You Need Help Paying Bills

 The first thing you need to do when you can’t make ends meet is make a budget.
 It’s crucial that you figure out where your money is going so you can stop the bleeding.
 If you don’t know where your money is going, you won’t know what areas you’re overspending or where you can cut back.

 If you’re just starting you can use this FREE Monthly Budget Printable.

 I personally use these budget templates every month to track my spending.
 It is the system I’m currently using for my budget, and it has helped me save over 50% of my income every month.

 Once you figure out where your money is going, create a “leaner” version of your normal budget.
 Meaning this budget only includes your bare necessities ⎼ anything that’s a “want” is eliminated.

 If you need help paying bills this month, prioritize which bills you should pay first.
 Start with covering your necessities and basic needs first.
 Bills I would consider a necessity are:

 Once you identify your necessities, prioritize your bills and the order that you’re going to pay them.
 Food (I mean groceries NOT dining out) and housing should be a top priority.

 - Related Articles: How To Reduce Food Budget Expenses: 9 Easy Ways To Save Money